 This company focuses on human relationships and knowledge.
 As enthusiastic as ever, we believe that the best project is still to be done.

-The work done over the years has featured widely in national and international publications, at conferences and in audiovisual media (television and online).
+The work done over the years has received several international awards and has been widely featured in national and international publications and at conferences and in audiovisual media (television and online).